moosetechnology/moosetechnology.github.io/moose-wiki/Beginners/InstallMoose.md

 If you want to access all versions of Moose, instead of the most recent ones, you can use the GitHub releases.
 To do so, add this project into the pharo launcher:

-- Download the PharoLauncher (see Step 1 of previous section)
+- Download the PharoLauncher (see Step 1 of the previous section)
 - Open PharoLauncher
 - Open a playground (Ctrl + O, Ctrl + W)
 - Execute the following piece of code